 This category would include current customers, previous customers and potential customers, and as noted, may receive the most promotional attention.

-- Influencers of the Organization’s Target Market – There exists a large group of people and organizations that can affect how a company’s target market is exposed to and perceives a company’s products.
+There exists a large group of people and organizations that can affect how a company’s target market is exposed to and perceives a company’s products.
 These influencing groups have their own communication mechanisms that reach the target market and the marketer may be able utilize these influencers to its benefit.
-Influencers include the news media (e.g., offer company stories), special interest groups, opinion leaders (e.g., doctors directing patients), and industry trade associations.
+Influencers include the news media (e.g., presents stories about a company), special interest groups, opinion leaders (e.g., doctors directing patients to purchase a product), and industry trade associations.

-- Participants in the Distribution Process – The distribution channel provides services to help gain access to final customers and are also target markets since they must recognize a product’s benefits and agree to handle the product in the same way as final customers who must agree to purchase products.
+The distribution channel provides services to help gain access to final customers.
+Yet in many ways channel members, and particularly resellers, also represent target markets for a marketer’s products.
+While their needs are different than those of the final customer, channel members must make purchase decisions when agreeing to handle a marketer’s product.
 Aiming promotions at distribution partners (e.g., retailers, wholesalers, distributors) and other channel members is extremely important and, in some industries, represents a higher portion of a marketer’s promotional budget than promotional spending directed at the final customer.

-- Other Companies – The most likely scenario in which a company will communicate with another company occurs when the marketer is probing to see if the company would have an interest in a joint venture, such as a co-marketing arrangement where two firms share marketing costs.
+The most likely scenario in which a marketer will communicate with another organization occurs when the marketer is probing to see if the other organization would have an interest in a joint venture, such as a co-marketing arrangement where two firms share marketing costs.
 Reaching out to other companies, including companies who may be competitors for other products, could help create interest in discussing such a relationship.

-- Other Organizational Stakeholders – Marketers may also be involved with communication activities directed at other stakeholders.
+Marketers may also be involved with communication activities directed at other stakeholders.
 This group consists of those who provide services, support or, in other ways, impact the company.
 For example, an industry group that sets industry standards can affect company products through the issuance of recommended compliance standards for product development or other marketing activities.
-Communicating with this group is important to insure the marketer’s views of any changes in standards are known.
+Communicating with this group is important to ensure the marketer’s views of any changes in standards are known.